DIAGNijmegen/tradeoff_classification_alignment/README.md

 # A Balancing Act: Optimizing Classification and Retrieval in Cross-Modal Vision Models

 This repository includes the implementation of a simple, yet effective method to balance classification and contrastive objectives in general computer vision and computational Pathology.
-The paper is currently under review at MIDL 2025.
+This paper was accepted in the full paper track at MIDL 2025.

 ## Abstract